 Pets are a special part of a family.
-So it can be hard to leave them at home during a vacation, or to find a trusted pet-sitter at short notice.
-If you’d like to bring your furry friends along for an adventure in Banff and Lake Louise, here are some useful tips for a pet-friendly getaway.
+So it can be hard to leave them at home during a vacation or to find a trusted pet sitter at short notice.
+If you’d like to bring your furry friends along for an adventure Banff National Park, here are some useful tips for a pet friendly Banff and Lake Louise getaway.

-2. You can choose from a number of pet-friendly hotels
+2) Choose from a number of pet friendly Banff hotels

-In Lake Louise, your furry friend is welcome to join you at properties such as the Fairmont Chateau Lake Louise and the Lake Louise Inn.
+In Lake Louise, your furry friend is welcome to join you at properties such as:

-Note: in order to avoid disappointment, be sure to confirm the pet-friendliness of your hotel prior to making a reservation.
+TIP: In order to avoid disappointment, be sure to confirm the pet-friendliness of your hotel prior to making a reservation.
 Hotels may also have different policies on the number of pets permitted in each room, the type of pets allowed, and the number of pet-friendly rooms available.
-Call our reservations team at 1-844-754-2443 and we would be happy to confirm your dog-friendly accommodation.
+Call our reservations team at 1-844-754-2443 and we would be happy to confirm your dog-friendly accommodation!